Debunking Carb Myths: The Surprising Truth About Refined vs Whole Carbs

 The Dangers of Refined Sugars

 Sugars are found in pastries, cakes, candies, and sweetened beverages.
 Consuming excessive sugar has been linked to an increased risk of heart disease, diabetes, and cancer.
-The American Heart Association recommends limiting daily sugar intake to 9 teaspoons for men and 6 teaspoons for women.
+The recommended daily sugar intake is:

 The Impact of Refined Grains

-Whole grains are powerful sources of nutrition and fiber, but most grains in the average American diet have been milled and processed, removing the beneficial bran and germ.
+Whole grains are powerful sources of nutrition and fiber, but most grains in the average diet have been milled and processed, removing the beneficial bran and germ.
 This processing may prolong shelf life, but it also strips away fiber, healthy fats, iron, and B vitamins.
-Sticking to whole grains can help reduce the risk of heart disease, cancer, and diabetes, and may even increase lifespan.
+Sticking to whole grains can help:

 How Refined Carbs Affect the Body

 When we consume refined carbs, they’re quickly broken down into easily absorbed sugars, causing a rapid spike in blood sugar levels.
 This triggers an insulin response, leading to energy crashes and intense hunger.
-Eating refined carbohydrates has been linked to increased appetite, weight gain, and waist size.
+Eating refined carbohydrates has been linked to:

 Spotting Refined Carbs

 Refined carbs can be found in unexpected places, including “health foods.”
 When reading nutrition labels, look beyond the carbs and sugars listed.
 Check the ingredient list for words like “whole grain” and be wary of words ending in “-ose” or syrups.
-Stealthy sugars can also be found in low-fat foods, canned soups, sauces, and fruit-flavored yogurts.
+Stealthy sugars can also be found in:

 Healthy Alternatives